World Series of Poker bracelet: History

 Bracelets have not always been awarded for winning events.
-In 1970, the first WSOP Champion received nothing but a silver cup and whatever cash he won during the event.
+In 1970, the first WSOP Champion received nothing but a silver cup and whatever cash they won during the event.
 From 1971 to 1974, according to Becky Behnen (the daughter of WSOP founder Benny Binion), the winner received an undescribed "corny trophy".
 In 1975, the winners received a sterling plate.
-The following year, 1976, the WSOP started the tradition of issuing bracelets to the event winners.
+In 1976, the WSOP started the tradition of issuing bracelets to the event winners.

 In 1980 and 1981, one did not have to win a WSOP event to win a gold bracelet.
 In 1980 and 1981, H.D.
 "Oklahoma Johny" Hale and Chip Reese received a gold bracelet for being the "Best All Around Player" at the WSOP, respectively.
 These bracelets, however, are not considered in the count of WSOP championship bracelets.

 In 2007, Thomas Bihl became the first person to ever win a WSOP bracelet outside Las Vegas, Nevada.
 Bihl won the £2,500 World Championship H.O.R.S.E. at the World Series of Poker Europe in London, England.
 Days later, Annette Obrestad became the youngest player to ever win a WSOP bracelet at 18 years, 364 days, also becoming the first woman to win a World Series Main Event (WSOPE).
 Caesars Entertainment (known until 2010 as Harrah's Entertainment), the owner of the WSOP, considers the WSOP Europe bracelet to be the same in prestige as those awarded every year in Las Vegas.

 In 2008, Jesper Hougaard became the first person to have won both a WSOP and WSOPE bracelet.

 In 2011, a World Series of Poker bracelet was awarded for the first time to the WSOP Circuit National Championship winner in the 100-qualifier event from May 27–29.
 The following year, the Circuit National Championship moved to New Orleans, where it was held in 2013.

 Starting in 2013, bracelets are also awarded in Australia at the World Series of Poker Asia-Pacific, held at Crown Melbourne.